pkhuong/pkhuong.github.io/source/_posts/2022-12-29-fixing-hashing-modulo-alpha-equivalence.markdown

 evaluate the polynomial with Horner's method rather than maintaining
 \\(x^i\\).
 The result computes a different hash function, since it reverses the order of the terms in the polynomial, but that's irrelevant for collision analysis.
-The concatenation trick is similarly affected: we now want \\(h(a \mathtt{++} b) = x^{\|b\|} h(a) + h(b)\\).
+The concatenation trick is similarly little affected: we now want \\(h(a \mathtt{++} b) = x^{\|b\|} h(a) + h(b)\\).

 Hashing unordered maps and sets